UMM-CSci/senior-seminar/_resources/Senior seminar conferences.md

 (roughly 25 minutes per talk, including questions, and 5 minutes for people to stretch their legs and for the next speaker to set up).
 We usually have half an hour break after the first two hours of talks.
 Refreshments and snacks are served.

-In order to get a passing grade you must attend the entire conference.
+In order to get a passing grade you must attend the entire conference (for larger conferences - an entire session, usually 4-5 talks).

 This is a somewhat formal event.
 The expectation is that presenters wear [Business Casual](https://en.wikipedia.org/wiki/Business_casual) style clothes.
 Jeans (even in the style described on the wikipedia page) are discouraged.
 Start thinking about your attire early on so